weesvisje/docs/docs/android/tutorial/kotlin/4-integrate-ditto.md

 ```

 The important things to note is that you need an access license to use Ditto.
 If you do not have one yet, reach out and we can supply one.
-To enable background synchronization, we need to call `tryStartSync()` which allows you to control when synchronization occurs.
+To enable background synchronization, we need to call `startSync()` which allows you to control when synchronization occurs.
 For this application we want it to run the entire time the app is in use.

 ## 4-3 Setup Live Query